Take Your Insomnia Seriously

 What is Causing Your Insomnia?

+Are you thinking, do I have insomnia?
 Do you experience difficulty sleeping?
 Snoring?
 Daytime sleepiness?
 Many sleep conditions are misclassified as insomnia, including:

 Insomnia Has Serious Effects on Your Health

 Insomnia is a disorder characterized by persistent problems with falling or staying asleep.
 It’s one of several sleep disorders that can affect a patient’s quality of life.
 Because of its potential association with other health issues, insomnia can be difficult to diagnose and treat.

 People with this disorder often complain about unrefreshing sleep, but the effects of insomnia can be much more serious and can include:

 Over time, insomnia sufferers are at higher risk of developing chronic diseases.

 We are Dedicated to Unraveling the Mystery of Insomnia

 Identifying and treating insomnia requires close attention to health and lifestyle information, as well as individual patient evaluations.
 CSI is one of the few independent medical clinics in the country that addresses insomnia in all of its complexities.

 At Clayton Sleep, we have developed a proprietary process for diagnosing insomnia and other sleep disorders and tailoring treatment for each individual client.
 We lead the way in insomnia research and comprehensive care.